Joe LaBarbera: Career

 He grew up in Mount Morris, New York.
 His first drum teacher was his father.
-For two years in the late 1960s he attended Berklee College of Music, then went on tour with singer Frankie Randall.
+For two years in the late 1960s, he attended Berklee College of Music, then went on tour with singer Frankie Randall.
 After Berklee he spent two years with the US Army band at Fort Dix, New Jersey.
 He began his professional career playing with Woody Herman and the Thundering Herd.

 His reputation grew in the 1970s when he spent four years recording and touring with Chuck Mangione.
 He also worked as a sideman for Bob Brookmeyer, Jim Hall, Art Farmer, Art Pepper, John Scofield, Toots Thielemans, and Phil Woods.
-In 1979 he was a member of the Bill Evans trio, then spent much of the 1980s and early 1990s with Tony Bennett.
+In 1979 and 1980, he was a member of the Bill Evans Trio with bassist Marc Johnson, then spent much of the 1980s and early 1990s with Tony Bennett.
 He was in a quartet with his brother Pat and in a trio with Hein van de Geyn and John Abercrombie.
 He has taught at the California Institute of the Arts and the Bud Shank Jazz Workshop.

+In 2021, LaBarbera, with writer and jazz critic Charles Levin, published a memoir about his time in the Bill Evans Trio, titled Times Remembered: The Final Years of the Bill Evans Trio (University of North Texas Press).